Chapter 1 : Art School

 | ||Rating: 15+||Chapter Reviews: 46|

 It was the day my dad disowned me.

 No, not literally.
 He's far too nice to actually cast me out or try to pretend that he doesn't have a daughter or something.
 It wasn't actually that serious.
 It wasn't like I started seeing a questionable boy with too many piercings, got pregnant, joined the circus and then robbed Gringotts, although sometimes I wish I had.

 I applied to art school.

 Gasp.
 Shock.
 Horror.
-I know.
 Art school?
-It’s hardly the thing to get angry over.
-But if you think that, you obviously haven’t met my dad.
-He is the personification of stiff upper lip.
-Being a typical teenager and also being a Weasley, I’ve tried everything over the years - multiple detentions, underage drinking, dodgy boyfriends - but in all that time, all I’d raised from him was the twitching eye, the shaky hands, and the thundering ‘we have morals and dignity in this house, Lucy Weasley!’
+It's hardly the thing to get angry over.
+But if you think that, you obviously haven't met my dad.
+He is the physical manifestation of the stiff upper lip.
+Being a typical teenager and also being a Weasley, I've tried everything over the years - multiple detentions, underage drinking, dodgy boyfriends - but in all that time, all I'd raised from him was the twitching eye, the shaky hands, and the thundering 'We have morals and dignity in this house, Lucy Weasley!'